We Have Been Living A Nomadic Retirement Lifestyle Since January 2018

 Why We Started A Blog

-During our travels, Jonas trades shares and works with his photography for several hours each day and I do most of the planning i.e. where to stay, accommodation, how to get from A to B etc. Even though this kept me busy, I was still feeling under-stimulated.
+During our travels, Jonas spends several hours a day trading shares, working on his photography and he handles finding cruises and booking flights.
+I handle the other aspects of the planning i.e. deciding where to stay, booking accommodation, and figuring out how to get from A to B. While that kept me busy, I still found myself feeling under-stimulated.

-When we initially talked about travelling, we discussed the idea of starting a travel blog and even a travel vlog.
-This discussion has popped up many times over the course of the last 2.5 years but we always thought there were so many others out there doing it that we didn’t have anything more to offer.
-However, throughout our travels, people have asked us regularly about our travels, how we do it, advice on particular destinations, equipment, tech gear etc.
+When we first talked about travelling, the idea of starting a travel blog or even a vlog came up more than once.
+But during our first 2.5 years of travel, we hesitated, thinking there were already so many others out there doing it that we might not have much to add.
+However, as we travelled, people frequently asked us about our lifestyle – how we make it work, tips for specific destinations, advice on equipment and tech, and so much more.

 Why is the Blog Named Exit45 Travels?